-The Jewish Museum's permanent collection chronicles 4,000 years of Jewish culture through nearly 30,000 objects from around the world.
-The Museum actively acquires art, Judaica, and broadcast media that are both specifically and implicitly related to Jewish experiences, whether by virtue of the subject depicted, because of the implied intent of the artist, or because a work by a Jewish artist represents a significant contribution to art and cultural history.
-Highlights from the collection are currently showcased in Culture and Continuity: The Jewish Journey, an exhibition that explores how Jewish culture has evolved from antiquity to the present.
+The Jewish Museum collection chronicles 4,000 years of Jewish culture through nearly 30,000 objects from around the world.
+The Museum actively acquires art, Judaica, and media that are related to Jewish experiences, whether by virtue of the subject depicted, because of the implied intent of the artist, or because a work by a Jewish artist represents a significant contribution to art and cultural history.

 The Museum's fine art acquisitions began increasing in the late 1940s.
 Paintings, sculpture, prints, drawings, photographs, books, and decorative arts ranging from the 16th century to the present include depictions of Jewish personalities, customs and environments; comment on the meaning of Jewish life and history; portray biblical scenes; and explore issues of Jewish identity and history from the perspectives of both Jewish and non-Jewish artists.